 The first marriage

 I dated for the first time at the end of college.
 My charming neighbor friend started pursuing me and I was smitten.
 He had a rough childhood and I had gobs if compassion for him.
 Our marriage was a series of wonderful times mixed with the most degrading verbal abuse, and terrifying threats.
 One of his favorite things to say to me was that he was going to chop off my head and defecate down my throat.
 I called the police on him once when he threatened to kill my dog.
 He probably has bipolar.
 He is a narcissist and maybe a sociopath.
 His abuse victims continued after I finally escaped him.
 I believe he is skilled on preying on empathic types.
 While the divorce was being settled, he threatened to come and shoot me with a gun.
 He told a Sunday school teacher this.
 It was the night before teacher workshops and I had to leave my house in my pajamas and stay the night with friends.
-There were signs that he was having extramarital affairs with men throughout our marriage.
+There were signs that he was having extramarital affairs with men throughout our marriage and being confronted with that he threatened to kill me.
 I got a restraining order.
 During this time, he called me to say that he saw the dog in the yard and he could have taken him.
 He also said you didn’t change the locks on the garage and I have the hatchet.
 I found a 5 gallon bucket outside of my bedroom window with large footprints.
 The police said that they couldn’t do anything unless I saw him.
 Forgive my French, but that seemed too damn late.
-Meanwhile my neighbor two houses down had a restraining order, too.
+Meanwhile, my neighbor two houses down had a restraining order, too.
 I left Chet, and got my maiden name back, and found healthy friends.
 I discovered that I can have a happy single life having with a healthy tribe of friends.
 Thank you Chet for being the Dark Lord that helped me reach for my best life and better know how to reject the plots of narcissists.
 I know longer fear you.
 You have zero power over me.

 It was October, about 9:00 or so.
 I had just gone to bed.
 I heard a scream I will never forget, and five pops of a gun.
 I thought, my God, Chet is coming for me.
 I crawled across my floor to the phone and called 911.
 I peaked out the window and saw Cindy’s car door open, she was slumped in the seat.
 It is like a dream and defies any common sense but I went to her, not knowing where the gunman could be.
 I saw her brain.
 The police came.
 I gathered on the sidewalk with neighbors.
 Cindy was to get married the next day and her ex came and shot her as she got in her car.
 She didn’t survive.
 The next day, I could not open my door to let the dog out.
 My friend, Kendrick , came to help me.
 I missed one day of school and no more.